 Check out Huntsville’s tribute to our underwater friends of Big Spring Park.
 The beautiful Koi Mural is located in downtown Huntsville near the bottom of Spring Street.
 The fish are painted on the back side of the 200 West Side Square Building.

-Huntsville’s brand new, (and first!) micro-park is now ready for use!
+Huntsville’s first micro-park is now ready for use!
 Located in the alley between Washington Street and Jefferson Street downtown Huntsville, the park is going to be a new spot for food truck gatherings, charitable events, and general public use.
 The idea of the park is to create a setting downtown that will give back to local nonprofits.
 A portion of the profits from events and food truck sales will go back to a designated nonprofit each month.

 Lowe Mill ARTS & Entertainment Water Tower